raspishake/rsudp/docs/settings.rst

 :code:`write` (miniSEED writer)
 *************************************************

-:json:`"write"` controls a very simple STEIM2 miniSEED writer.
+:json:`"write"` controls :class:`rsudp.c_write.Write`, a very simple STEIM2 miniSEED writer class.
 If :json:`"enabled"` is :json:`true`, seismic data is appended to a miniSEED file with a descriptive name in the data directory inside of :json:`"output_dir"` every 10 seconds.
 By default, :json:`"all"` channels will be written to their own files.